Gary Sánchez: 2018

-On April 26, Sánchez hit his first career walk-off, a three-run home run off of Minnesota Twins closer Fernando Rodney as the Yankees won 4-3.
+On April 26, Sánchez hit his first career walk-off, a three-run home run off of Minnesota Twins closer Fernando Rodney as the Yankees won 4–3.

 On June 24, 2018, he injured his groin following an awkward landing at first base.
 He was placed on the disabled list, allowing backup catcher Austin Romine to fill his place and become the primary catcher.
 On July 23, after a game against the Tampa Bay Rays, Sanchez was criticized for lack of effort twice during the game.
 In the bottom of the first inning, a low pitch from Luis Severino bounced off Sanchez’s foot and rolled up the third base line.
 Sanchez jogged slowly to the ball, and Rays baserunner Jake Bauers took advantage of the lack of effort and scored after an errant throw from Sanchez.
 In the ninth inning, the Yankees were one run down with a chance to tie the game.
 Aaron Judge was at third, with Giancarlo Stanton at second, Aaron Hicks at first, and Sánchez up at bat.
 Sanchez hit a sharp ground ball to Daniel Robertson, who flipped it to Willy Adames, but Hicks hustled enough to be safe at second.
 Sánchez jogged slowly all the way to first, and Adames noticed, throwing to Bauers to get Sánchez out and end the game.
-Judge would have scored and tied the game but instead the Yankees lost to the Rays 6-7, due to Sánchez’s lack of hustle.
+Judge would have scored and tied the game but instead the Yankees lost to the Rays 6–7, due to Sánchez’s lack of hustle.
 On July 24, Sánchez went on the disabled list again due to re-aggravating the same groin.

 Sánchez finished the 2018 season with a disappointing .186 batting average with 18 home runs and 53 RBIs in 89 games played.
 On defense, he led the major leagues in passed balls, with 18.
 During the 2018 off-season, Sánchez underwent shoulder surgery to remove debris from the AC joint.

 2019

 On April 7, 2019, Sánchez hit 3 home runs in one game against the Baltimore Orioles.
 On April 27, 2019, Sánchez hit his first career grand slam against the San Francisco Giants.

 On May 19, 2019, Sánchez hit his first career triple against the Tampa Bay Rays.

 On August 23, 2019, Sánchez hit his 100th career home run against the Los Angeles Dodgers, making him the fastest catcher to hit 100 home runs and fastest player in American League history to hit 100 home runs.

-On September 3, 2019, Sánchez broke his own franchise record by hitting two home runs (number 33 and 34), a winning effort against the Texas Rangers.
+On September 3, 2019, Sánchez broke his own franchise record by hitting two home runs (number 33 and 34), in a winning effort against the Texas Rangers.
 He now has the two highest single-season home run totals ever for a Yankees catcher, as well as becoming the second with multiple 30-homer years, joining Yogi Berra.

 In 2019, Sanchez dropped his passed balls from the league lead of 18 in 2018 to 7.
 However on defense he led all major league catchers in errors committed, with 15.